Around 45,000 emails were deleted

 With how much email administrators receive, that policy may be impractical, Wallman said.
 “I don’t think I could comply with that rule,” he said.

-Page 2 of 2 - The University of North Dakota has a similar policy for emails, spokesman Peter Johnson said, though the school allows employees to immediately delete emails that “contain no significant information” – lunch dates, personal communication and so on.
+The University of North Dakota has a similar policy for emails, spokesman Peter Johnson said, though the school allows employees to immediately delete emails that “contain no significant information” – lunch dates, personal communication and so on.

 NDSU policies also say some nonbusiness emails, like those “about things such as lunch plans if no business is conducted at lunch,” aren’t considered records and can be deleted.